If you have a question about our Smoke-Free Grounds, click here.

 Source: Canada’s Low-Risk Alcohol Drinking Guidelines

 We live in a fast-paced, busy world and sometimes we get caught up in the motions of day-to-day life and stresses.
-Approximately 58% of Canadians report ‘overload’ as a result of the pressures associated with work, home life, and volunteering.
-Too much stress in your life can have a negative impact on your mental and physical health.
+Approximately 58% of Canadians report ‘overload’ as a result of the pressures associated with work, home life and extracurricular activities.

 To find out if you are in balance, take the Canadian Mental Health Association’s ‘Work-Life Balance Quiz’.

-Cancer screening saves lives.
-Ontario has 3 organized cancer screening programs for breast, cervical, and colorectal cancer.
-These programs offer free screening to eligible men and women as well as follow-up so you continue to be screened regularly.
+Cancer screening can find cancers earlier when they are easier to treat.
+Ontario has three organized cancer screening programs, including: breast, cervical and colorectal cancer.
+These programs offer free screening to eligible men and women, as well as follow-up if necessary.